FARC peace may cut Colombia cocaine, but synthetic drugs new scourge

 But while a gram of cocaine is considerably cheaper on the streets of Bogota than an ecstasy tablet or hit of crystal meth, synthetic drugs are easier to produce and traffic than a kilo of cocaine, attracting a new type of drug producer and dealer.

-A gram of cocaine costs about $10 (£6.15) in an upscale neighbourhood of the capital, while an ecstasy tablet can go for more than $90, according to police officials.
+A gram of cocaine costs about $10 in an upscale neighborhood of the capital, while an ecstasy tablet can go for more than $90, according to police officials.

 Some of the narcotics are produced using pharmaceuticals imported legally from Europe, said Restrepo, who was appointed a month ago during a restructuring of the armed forces.